Haystack Heroes - Tommaso Carrara

-This called project: "Haystack Heroes" is written by Tommaso Carrara, all credits go to him.
+This project named: "Haystack Heroes" is written by Tommaso Carrara, all credits go to him.

 It has been ages since my last trip outside Europe, and the pandemic did not really help either.
 Due to the evolving travel restrictions in place, my girlfriend and I decided to visit the Northern Isles of Scotland, between Scotland and Norway: namely Orkney and Shetland.